hellgrenj/artlab/readme.md

 run ```skaffold run``` in your terminal and when everything is up and running navigate to http://localhost in your browser

+## run different scenarios

+run ```skaffold run -f skaffold.mocked.deps.yaml``` (in this scenario we use Rumpel and a pre-recorded contract to mock the location service.
+You can record a new contract by following the instructions in [./devops/howtos/record-new-rumpel.contract.md](https://github.com/hellgrenj/artlab/blob/main/devops/howtos/record-new-rumpel-contract.md))

+run ```skaffold run -f skaffold.only.deps.yaml``` (in this scenario we only spin up the location service and the database and run the database migrations.
+The location service and the database are available on localhost so you can now work with the api and web locally, outside of kubernetes)

 ## try adding something